 SEM Pricing Models

-We’re nearly the ending of the day, folks!
-This time Misty Locke is moderating the session with panelists Rand Fishkin (SEOmoz), Lance Loveday (Closed Loop Marketing), Ken Jurina (Epiar Inc) and Mike Murray (Fathom SEO).
+We’re nearing the end of the day, folks!
+This time Misty Locke is moderating the session with panelists Rand Fishkin (SEOmoz), Lance Loveday (Closed Loop Marketing), Ken Jurina (Epiar Inc), and Mike Murray (Fathom SEO).
 Misty is very excited.
 She’s making us clap for all the speaker introductions.
 I think Misty was recently caffeinated.

 Up first is Rand Fishkin who asked that I be mean to him.
 How can you be mean to Rand?
 He’s got those cute yellow shoes!